Heufneutje/RE_HeufyBot/README.md

 Currently the following modules come with RE_HeufyBot:
 - ModuleLoader
 - Help
+- Ignore

+- Choose
-- Say
+- Do
 - Join
+- Log
+- Nick
+- OutOfContext
 - Part
+- Quit
-- Nick
+- Say
-- Do
+- Shorten
 - Source
-- OutOfContext
-- Choose
+- Translate
-- Uptime
+- Weather

 Detials about how to write your own module will be up later.